cjstoddard/Clockworkpi-uConsole/README.md

     sudo apt update
     sudo apt upgrade

+If you run an upgrade and loose Wi-Fi after the system is rebooted, you can fix this by opening a terminal and running "sudo raspi-config", then going to Advanced Options > Network Config and selecting dhcpcd instead of Network Manager, then reboot.
+If you don’t see that option in raspi-config, update the tool by hitting update it will then showup.

 3. Install useful programs

 The first set of programs are text mode programs that I find useful, the second set are GUI programs I use.
 Adjust according to taste.